sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Select Similar Layers](https://github.com/wonderbit/sketch-select-similar-layers), by Wessley Roche: A plugin that selects layers with similar attributes to those of the layer currently selected.
+- [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
+- [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
+- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
+A lot of useful plugins in one.
+- [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
+- [SymbolNameAutocomplete](https://github.com/griffin-stewie/symbolnameautocomplete), by griffin-stewie: This plugin gives you autocompletion of symbol names when creating a symbol.
+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan:
-- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
-- [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
+- [Nederlandse Namen](https://github.com/sasjakoning/sketch-nederlandse-namen), by Sasja Koning: Sketch plugin for Dutch names
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Sketch Tokens Exporter](https://github.com/icona79/sketch-design-tokens-exporter), by Matteo Gratton: With this plugin you can export to your desktop a design-tokens.json file compatible with Amazon Style Dictionary.
+- [Linked Data Exporter](https://github.com/icona79/sketch-linked-data-exporter), by Matteo Gratton: Export selection as Linked Data-ready JSON file and images
+- [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Easy Buttons](https://github.com/icona79/easy-buttons-sketch-plugin), by Matteo Gratton: Easily create button archetypes
-- [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Sketch Data Populator](https://datapopulator.com), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
 Goodbye Lorem Ipsum.
 Hello JSON.
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [picasso](https://github.com/wuba/Picasso), by huangwencun: Picasso是58同城推出的一款sketch生成代码插件，可将sketch设计稿自动解析成还原精准，可用度高的前端代码